PiotrWolski1000/Match-Three-Logic-JavaScript/README.md

 Repeat this step until we find value which is different than current a<sub>i,j</sub> node or we reach left border of A matrix. </br>
 2. If value on the left of current a<sub>i,j</sub> node is different, we check if our buffor variable's length is greater or equal to 3, if yes we can change values of elements within _rowsMatched_ to 0.</br>
 3. Otherwise do the same(steps 1-2) with current a<sub>i,j</sub> node, but this time check it vertically.</br>
 4. If we went from a<sub>n,m</sub> to a<sub>0,0</sub> checking for matches, we need now to check, if there are gaps(0, which stands for empty cell) between non-zero values in the array.
-If there are, non-zero values should be dropping on the bottom, until it reaches another non-zero value or lowest array's row.  </br>
+If there are, non-zero values should be dropping on the bottom, until it reaches another non-zero value or lowest array's row.</br>
-5.The problem is, that after dropping gems, it's still possible, that new situation on the board meets with another 3 or more gems in a row, the solution to this problem is to run steps, described in paragraphs 1-4 over and over again, until there will be no gaps between non-zero values. </br>
+5. The problem is, that after dropping gems, it's still possible, that new situation on the board meets with another 3 or more gems in a row, the solution to this problem is to run steps, described in paragraphs 1-4 over and over again, until there will be no gaps between non-zero values. </br>

 That all means, that complexity of this algorithm is **polynomial**.